shopware/docs/guides/plugins/apps/starter/add-api-endpoint.md

 {% hint style="info" %}
 You might wonder why the storefront shows up in that table.
 In storefront endpoints you can not only render JSON, but also twig templates.
 But use them with care - whenever you create a Storefront endpoint, your app will not be compatible with headless consumers.

+Learn more about the different endpoints in [custom endpoints](../app-scripts/custom-endpoints.md)
 {% endhint %}

 ### Directory structure